-Amazon MGM Studios secured a second consecutive weekend at the top of the domestic box office on March 31, 2026, with the science-fiction adaptation Project Hail Mary.
-Variety reporter Brent Lang noted a sense of relief within the studio as the film demonstrated serious staying power against new competition.
+Amazon MGM Studios secured a second consecutive weekend at the top of the domestic box office with the science-fiction adaptation Project Hail Mary.
+Variety reporter Brent Lang noted a sense of relief within the studio as the film demonstrated clear staying power against new competition.
 Initial projections for the big-budget project were met with skepticism, yet the film maintained its audience share through its first ten days of release.
 Success in the theatrical space for Amazon comes at a time when the industry is closely watching how streaming-first companies manage wide cinematic windows.
+By March 31, 2026, the film had turned a strong opening into a sturdier theatrical run.

 Brent Lang analyzed the latest data on the Variety podcast, highlighting that the film experienced a drop of only 38 percent from its opening weekend.
 Revenue from the second frame brought the domestic total to $45 million for the three-day period.
 International territories also reported solid numbers, particularly in markets like the United Kingdom and Germany where the source novel had high sales.
 These figures suggest that the production, which stars Ryan Gosling, has achieved the necessary momentum to become a long-term profitable asset for the studio.